OSVTAC/project-recommendations-site/background.md

 or shell to increase durability and assist with polling-place transport and setup.

+For a Remote Accessible Vote By Mail system (required by 2020), the hardware used would likely be the voter's personal electronic device and printer.

+_[Item edited: Jan.
+18, 2018 meeting.]_

 **2\.
 Central Ballot Scanner**

 A device responsible for high-speed, high-volume ballot scanning (e.g. for